Condensed milk and caramel cheesecake

 Heat the oven to 200° from the top and bottom.
 Place the rack one level below centre.
 Line the bottom of a 19 - 20 cm diameter cake pan with parchment paper.

 Prepare the base.
 Butter the sides of the pan.
 Process half of the cookies so they are quite fine and place in a bowl.
 Add quince to the other half of the cookies in the food processor, and process until the quince is in smallish pieces.
 Add to the cookie crumbs in the bowl.
 Add the butter and mix.
-Press the mixture unto the bottom and sides of the pan, making it about 5mm thick.
-Make sure the corner is not too thick.
+Press the mixture unto the bottom of the pan, making it about 5mm thick.
 Put in the oven for 15 minutes and then remove.